mbloch/mapshaper/docs/guides/geojson-for-web-maps.md

 ## Antimeridian and ocean caveats

-The antimeridian is the longitude line at 180 degrees.
-Some datasets cross it, including Fiji, Russia, the Aleutians, and many Pacific or global layers.
-A line that should cross the antimeridian can render as a long streak across the map if the renderer treats coordinates as planar x/y values.
+The antimeridian is the 180° longitude line on the opposite side of the globe from the prime meridian.
+Geometries that cross it — such as features covering Fiji, Russia, the Aleutian Islands, or any Pacific-spanning or global dataset — must be split into two parts at the 180° boundary.
+Tools like Mapshaper and QGIS expect geometries to be divided this way, and will produce rendering artifacts if they aren't.
+Without splitting, a polygon or line that should neatly cross the antimeridian will instead render as a streak shooting across the entire map, because the renderer interprets the coordinate jump from +180° to −180° as a straight line through planar space rather than a short hop across the date line.

-For D3 geographic projections, keep coordinates in WGS84 and let D3 handle spherical projection and clipping:
+For D3 geographic projections, keep coordinates in WGS84 and let D3 handle spherical projection, clipping and removal of antimeridian cuts:

 ```bash
 mapshaper world.shp -proj wgs84 -o reverse-winding world.geojson